borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

 [Podman](https://podman.io/) instead of Docker.

 Setting up Podman is outside the scope of this documentation.
-But once you install `podman-docker`, then `scripts/dev-docs` should automatically use Podman instead of Docker.
+But once you install and configure Podman, then `scripts/dev-docs` should automatically use Podman instead of Docker.